gaussic/keras-en-backup/sources/preprocessing/text.md

 __Arguments__

 - __num_words__: the maximum number of words to keep, based on word frequency.
-Only the most common `num_words` words will be kept.
+Only the most common `num_words-1` words will be kept.
 - __filters__: a string where each element is a character that will be filtered from the texts.
 The default is all punctuation, plus